DeBraid/tech-notes/transactive-energy.md

 > SCE’s strategy is to “push as much in the software as possible,” attempting to find tools that allow greater visibility and control over distributed resources on the system

-Much easier to harvest digital assets, like a software-based currency *bitcoin*, rather than tedious endeavour of managing physical assets like batteries and diesel generators.
-At worst, using bitcoin mining hardware as a release valve for exceed electricity generation is a great short-term bet (while the kinks are ironed out around managing physical DERs).
+Much easier to harvest digital assets, like a software-based currency *bitcoin*, rather than tedious endeavor of managing physical assets like batteries and diesel generators.
+At worst, using bitcoin mining hardware as a release valve for surplus electricity generation is a great short-term bet (while the kinks are ironed out around managing physical DERs).

+Model something like: overshoot on production, sponge up excess with software (mining bitcoin).

 > utility’s current role more as an “integrator” than a command-and-control operator of DERs